lidofinance/docs/docs/contracts/lido-locator.md

 )
 ```

 ### oracleReportComponentsForLido()

 Returns a batch of addresses that is used specifically during oracle report
-handling in the Lido contract
+handling in the Lido contract.

-It's just a more gas-efficient way of colling several public getters at once.
+It's just a more gas-efficient way of calling several public getters at once.

 ```sol
 function oracleReportComponentsForLido() view returns(